 When embarking on any strategic pricing and/or portfolio research, it’s essential you examine numerous company levers, as well as internal and external influences.
 These considerations are especially relevant if your company is setting prices for different countries and diverse regions, as your brand’s value doesn’t always translate from one market to another.

-For 40 years, SKIM has been helping consumer goods companies in developing and developed markets to .
+For 40 years, SKIM has been helping consumer goods companies in developing and developed markets to optimize their pricing and portfolio strategy.
 We understand the consumer psyche, their “willingness to pay” and how decision-making changes especially as their environment changes — in this case when their spending power decreases.

 Whether it’s helping you understand how consumers will react to pricing changes, new product introductions or size alterations, we’ll team up with you to best optimize your revenue strategy during inflationary times.
 We’ve already helped numerous brands throughout Asia, Europe and Latin America to do so.